Uxtron-team/Uxtron-bot-docs/README.md

 # Uxtron-bot-docs
-This is the official uxtron bot girhub repository for the Uxtron bot docs.<br/>
+This is the official uxtron bot github repository for the Uxtron bot docs.<br/>
 <br/> To submit a feature request, please go to the **discussions section** in this github repository and **select the feature request tag**.

 ## How to use this repository